Understanding Architects’ Fees for Major Home Projects

 How architects’ fees are typically structured

-In practice, most major home projects use a mix of the following approaches:
+Most major home projects use a combination of the following approaches.

 Fixed fees

 Used where the work is clearly defined and unlikely to change.
-This offers certainty when responsibilities and effort are well understood.
+This can offer certainty when responsibilities and effort are well understood.

 Time-based fees